 Specifies the DD statement that defines the name of the resource data set that ACIF creates as a result of processing the print data set.
 The RESOBJ file must be allocated with variable blocked records.
 This statement is not required if RESTYPE=NONE is specified in the processing parameter data set.
-See "RESTYPE" on page 73 for more information about the RESTYPE parameter.
+For more information about the RESTYPE parameter, see "RESTYPE" on page 72.